rom-orlovich/my-trainees-management/README.md

 5. **Go to http://localhost:3000 and have fun**!

 ## Main Features:
-1. **Create/Read/Update/Delete** - Data of trainees, trainings programs, training program's exercises, muscule groups, equipments, leads, cities, locations and app's notes.
+1. **Create/Read/Update/Delete** -The Data of trainees, training programs, training programs's exercises, muscule groups, equipments, leads, cities, locations and app's notes.
-2. **Table paginiation** - Pagination buttons will display when the number of table's rows will be greater than 10 rows.
+2. **Table paginiation** - Pagination buttons display when the number of table's rows are greater than 10 rows.
-3. **Filter table's rows by name** - Filter the table's rows by the name of row.
+3. **Filter table's rows by name** - Filters the table's rows by the name of row.
 4. **Infinte scroll autocomplete search input** - Autocomplete input which suggests a list of results from the server. \
  When the number of possible results are greater than 10 results, the users can scroll and fetch more results from the server.